dbadrak/adelphi-pool/README.md

 # General Questions, Comments,  Topics

-1. How many lane ropes do we have right now?
+1. How many lane lines do we have right now?
 How long are they?
 Will they work for both 50m and 25m?
+We join 25m lines together to make the 50m length, right?
 2. We have 5 10 ft by 10 ft tents.
 We'll need to make sure they can line up properly with the 6 lanes and not block starts.
 3. We'd like to get on site and get a better feel for space, take some non-pool measurements, etc.
+4. Can we get a full diagram of the entire grounds with the new pools shown, including the deck?
+Something that shows the fences, operations shed, dolphin shed, steps out the back, volleyball court, fence separating deck and grounds, etc.

 # Notes

 1. A few notes - the plans show starting blocks, but we did not include these as they are not used in PMSL.
    * This answers the question above.
-1. In the 25 m configuration, we'll have a 1 foot gutter and lane ropes on each side of the pool to avoid removing ladders during competition, which means we'll need to buy 7 25m lane ropes to create the 6 lanes.
+1. In the 25 m configuration, we'll have a 1 foot gutter and lane lines on each side of the pool to avoid removing ladders during competition, which means we'll need to buy 7 25m lane lines to create the 6 lanes.
   * This doesn't quite answer the removable ladder question, but it seems to mitigate it.
-  * Do we really need to buy ropes for the 25 m course?
+  * Do we really need to buy lines for the 25 m course?
 The 50m course will not be setup simultaneously.
-1. We should not need to buy new ropes for the 50m configuration as we can use our existing ropes.
+1. We should not need to buy new lines for the 50m configuration as we can use our existing lines.

 # USA Swimming Rules for Equipment